 d. detailed description of the existing conditions at the mitigation area;

-e. acreage of the total proposed mitigation area, broken down by acreage of each mitigation type and wetland type; and
+e. acreage of the total proposed mitigation area, broken down by acreage of each mitigation type and Wetland type; and

 f. documentation providing-reasonable assurance that the proposed mitigation will be successful.

 If the mitigation submittal is deemed by DEP to provide insufficient information for review, additional information requested by DEP shall be submitted.
-If DEP, upon review of the proposed mitigation, determines that the proposed mitigation is inadequate to offset the wetland loss and habitat degradation from this project, the Licensee shall propose additional mitigation.
+If DEP, upon review of the proposed mitigation, determines that the proposed mitigation is inadequate to offset the Wetland loss and habitat degradation from this project, the Licensee shall propose additional mitigation.
 If the proposed mitigation plan is deemed acceptable by DEP, DEP shall establish construction conditions, success criteria and a monitoring plan to be carried out for the approved mitigation.
 These conditions, criteria and monitoring plan shall be incorporated into the Conditions as Attachment C (Mitigation Plans & Conservation Easements).

-No construction within wetland areas in the pipeline ROWs shall commence until DEP approves a mitigation plan, and mitigation construction conditions, success criteria and a monitoring plan.
+No construction within Wetland areas in the pipeline ROWs shall commence until DEP approves a mitigation plan, and mitigation construction conditions, success criteria and a monitoring plan.
 As approved, such plans and conditions shall be implemented.

 J. Surface Water Management

-1. The DEF Hines Energy Complex site, excluding the buffer area, the associated linear facilities, and the offsite area (Estech plant site) proposed for water quantity mitigation purposes will operate as a zero-discharge facility.
-All surface water or stormwater falling within the site boundaries, excluding the buffer areas and associated offsite areas will be contained within the Hines Energy Complex site and not discharged offsite except as specifically authorized by these Conditions.
-However, the Conditions of Certification apply to the surface water systems both on site and for those areas constructed in association with the facility that are located offsite.
-Final project information, construction plans, and other information illustrating the surface water management system and stormwater treatment facilities for the project shall be submitted to the DEP for review prior to construction of any such systems or facilities in accordance with Section A. General Conditions.
+1. The DEF Hines Energy Complex Site, excluding the buffer area, the associated linear facilities, and the offsite area (Estech plant site) proposed for water quantity mitigation purposes will operate as a zero-discharge facility.
+All surface water or stormwater falling within the Site boundaries, excluding the buffer areas and associated offsite areas will be contained within the Hines Energy Complex Site and not discharged offsite except as specifically authorized by these Conditions.
+However, the Conditions of Certification apply to the SWMS both on site and for those areas constructed in association with the facility that are located offsite.
+Final project information, construction plans, and other information illustrating the Surface Water Management System and stormwater treatment facilities for the project shall be submitted to the DEP for review prior to construction of any such systems or facilities in accordance with Section A. General Conditions.
 XXIX.
-Environmental Resources and XXII.
+Environmental Resources and XXI.
 Procedures for Post Certification Submittals.

-2. Off-site discharge of surface water during construction and development shall be made only through the facilities authorized by this certification.
+2. Offsite discharge of surface water during construction and development shall be made only through the facilities authorized by this certification.
 Water discharged from the project shall be through structures having a mechanism suitable for regulating upstream stages.
 Stages may be subject to operating schedules satisfactory to the DEP.

-3. Within 60 days of issuance of the Final Order for Modification J, a detailed diagram and elevation map of cooling pond and adjacent wetlands, including stormwater flow, shall be submitted to the Southwest District, with a copy to the Siting Coordination Office.
+3. Within 60 days after completion of construction of the Cooling Pond Water Treatment Facility and the evaporative spray brine ponds, a detailed diagram and elevation map of the cooling pond and adjacent Wetlands, including stormwater flow, shall be submitted to the Southwest District, with a copy to the Siting Coordination Office.

 [Rule 62-330.054, F.A.C.]